 Behavior

-■ Emus are curious by nature, and are friendly towards humans on farms, though they can attack other livestock.
-They are easier to domesticate.
+Emus are curious by nature and are friendly towards humans on farms, though they can attack other livestock.
+They are easier to domesticate than ostriches.

 Farming

-■ Emus are reared less frequently.
-Each bird produces between 20 – 30 lb of meat.
-Having more fat deposits, they produce 5 – 7 liters of oil, which is popular for medicinal and cosmetic applications, while other products include meat, skin, feathers, and eggs.
-Emu skin is less popular for leather, because it is thinner, and has a low-quality, pinhole appearance.
+Emus are reared less frequently.
+Each bird produces between 20 and 30 lb of meat.
+Having more fat deposits, they produce 5 to 7 liters of oil, which is popular for medicinal and cosmetic uses.
+Other products include meat, skin, feathers, and eggs.
+Emu skin is less popular for leather because it is thinner and has a low-quality, pinhole appearance.

 Size

-■ The ostrich is the world’s largest bird, and can be anywhere between 7 to 9 feet tall, with a weight between 250 to 400 lb.
+The ostrich is the world's largest bird.
+It can be anywhere between 7 to 9 feet tall, with a weight between 250 to 400 lb.

 Native Habitat